microsoft/DirectML/TensorFlow/squeezenet/README.md

 {"min": 22.111, "max": 674.313, "median": 24.118, "measurements": [22.111, 22.397, 22.864, 23.305, 24.022, 24.118, 24.587, 24.679, 100.84, 674.313]}
 ```

-The first few traces are typically much slower on DML, since our kernels won't have been cached yet (compiling DML operators can be expensive).
+It can take a few training steps before a performance steady state is reached, due to caching and other effects.
 You can inspect the timelines for the traces by opening one of the saved json files in Chrome/Edge and navigating to `chrome://tracing` in the browser.

-# Visualizing
+## Visualizing

-You can launch TensorBoard from the same conda environment you're using to train/test the model.
+You can launch TensorBoard from the same environment you're using to train/test the model.
 This can be done before or after you've trained; you simply point it at the `data/eval` directory where events are recorded and it will update automatically.

 ```
 tensorboard --logdir data/eval